We created a list of all Dutch phone providers and figured out the best deals for you.

 Simyo is rated with 2,3 stars on Trustpilot.

-T-Mobile is a popular provider in the Netherlands and internationally.
+Odido is a popular provider in the Netherlands and internationally.
 You can use your T-Mobile bundle for all EU countries (not for Switzerland!), which can be handy if you call home regularly.
-Sim-only options at T-Mobile start at €13,50 a month (1GB) and increase to €30 a month (unlimited data).
-If you choose a contract duration of 24 months, you’ll save around €1 a month compared to a 12 months subscription.
+Sim-only options at T-Mobile start at €13,50 a month (1GB) and increase to €30 (unlimited data).
+If you choose a contract duration of 24 months, you’ll save around €1 a month compared to a 12-month subscription.
 Furthermore, you’ll pay €25 upfront for the registration.

 Best pick: Contract duration: 24 months, 5GB, 120 minutes calling and unlimited texting for €17,50 a month.

-Tip: You’ll get a discount on your sim-only deal if your internet package is from T-Mobile.
+Tip: You’ll get a discount on your sim-only deal if your internet package is from Odido.

-KPN is a Dutch company and offers good sim-only deals if you are a frequent caller.
-Sim-only bundles standard include unlimited calling and texting.
-The cheapest deal is €15 per month (0GB), and the most expensive one is €65 (100GB).
+KPN is a Dutch company that offers good SIM-only deals if you are a frequent caller.
+Sim-only bundles include unlimited calling and texting.
+The cheapest deal is €15 per month (0GB), and the most expensive is €65 (100GB).

 Best pick: Contract duration: 24 months, 5GB and unlimited calling/texting for €20,00 a month.